Williams Racing: 1987 season

 Nelson Piquet's championship-winning FW11B from was the only Honda-powered Williams to win a Drivers' Championship.

 The season brought the Williams-Honda partnership its first and only Drivers' Championship title in the hands of Nelson Piquet.
 Piquet won three races and scored 73 points in the Drivers' Championship.
-His teammate Mansell came in second place with six victories and 61 points.
+His teammate Mansell came in second place with six victories, but missed the final two races due to an injury suffered in Japan in the penultimate race.
 Williams won the Constructors' Championship for the second year in a row, scoring 137 points, 61 points ahead of their nearest rivals, McLaren.
-Despite this success, Honda ended their partnership with Williams at the end of the year in favour of McLaren.
+Despite this success, Honda ended their partnership with Williams at the end of the year.